a-holm/MachinelearningAlgorithms/README.md

 This can basically do the same as the "from scratch" algorithm in folder **supportVectorMachine**, but this is much more complex to account for margins and more dimensions involved.

-I also added methods to check and fix non-linear data.
+I also added methods to check and predict non-linear data.

   * `howItWorksSoftMarginSVM.py` - The algorithm coded from scratch.